 Almost immediately after finishing Ed J’s WFO, I began making plans to build one at my own home.
+And if you were to see here, then you could get an idea of how I envision the home to be constructed like.
 I definitely wanted to build the oven itself this time so that’s were I began my planning.
 EDIT: THE OVEN BUILT HERE IS THE POMPEII DESIGN POPULARIZED BY FORNO BRAVO.
 The oven plan that I used is from them and it is designed to help anyone build a functioning oven.
 I didn’t follow it to the letter, but not because it wasn’t good… but because I wanted to implement some other ideas I had.

 There are a few different brick oven shapes that are out there.
 The two shapes I considered were a dome and a barrel vault.
 The dome looks like an igloo and a barrel vault has straight sides with an arched ceiling.
 One type doesn’t have any huge advantages over the other …at least, not in performance.
 It is something of a personal preference when deciding between the two.
 I chose to build a hemispherical dome (high,Tuscan) mostly because I had never done anything like that from hearth height.
 The beehive ovens I worked on were not complete builds, and I wanted something that replicated them.
 If you are not a mason or have limited experience setting masonry units, then a barrel vault might a better choice because it is slightly easier to build.
 But don’t let lack of experience discourage you if a dome is what you want…its a fairly simple process of actually setting them.